Improved Smoothed Analysis of Multiobjective Optimization: Introduction

-This improves the previously best known bound of~$O(n^{2d}\phi^{d(d+1)/2})$ (which is, however, valid also for non-quasiconcave densities) and it answers a question posed by Moitra and O'Donnell whether it is possible to improve the factor of~$\phi^{d(d+1)/2}$ in their bound~\cite{MoitraO11}.
-Together with the recent lower bound of~$\Omega(n^{d-1.5}\phi^d)$~\cite{GoyalR11}, which is also valid for quasiconcave density functions, this shows that the exponents of both~$n$ and~$\phi$ are linear in~$d$.
+The bound of Theorem~\ref{thm:MainFirstMoment} for quasiconcave $\phi$-smooth instances improves the previously best known bound of $O(n^{2d}\phi^{d(d+1)/2})$ in the binary case (which is, however, valid also for non-qua\-si\-con\-cave densities) and it answers a question posed by Moitra and O'Donnell whether it is possible to improve the factor of $\phi^{d(d+1)/2}$ in their bound~\cite{MoitraO11}.
+Together with the recent lower bound of $\Omega(n^{d-1.5}\phi^d)$~\cite{BrunschGRR14}, which is also valid for quasiconcave density functions, this shows that the exponents of both~$n$ and~$\phi$ are linear in~$d$.

-\begin{theorem} For any~$d\ge 1$ and any constant~$c\in\NN$, the $c$-th moment of the smoothed number of Pareto-optimal solutions is~$O((n^{2d}\phi^d)^c)$ for quasiconcave $\phi$-smooth instances and~$O((n^{2d}\phi^{d (d+1)})^c)$ for general $\phi$-smooth instances. \end{theorem}
+\begin{theorem} For any $d \geq 1$ and any constant $c \in \NN$, the $c$-th moment of the smoothed number of Pareto-optimal solutions is $\K^{(c+1)^2 (d+1)^2} \cdot O((n^{2d} \phi^d)^c)$ for quasiconcave $\phi$-smooth instances and $\K^{(c+1)^2 (d+1)^2} \cdot O((n^{2d} \phi^{d(d+1)})^c)$ for general $\phi$-smooth instances. \end{theorem}

 This answers a question in~\cite{MoitraO11} whether it is possible to improve the bounds for the moments in~\cite{RoeglinT09} and it yields better concentration bounds for the smoothed number of Pareto-optimal solutions.
 Our results also have immediate consequences for the expected running times of various algorithms because most heuristics for generating the Pareto set of some problem (including the ones mentioned at the beginning of the introduction) have a running time that depends linearly or quadratically on the size of the Pareto set.

-The improved bounds on the smoothed number of Pareto-optimal solutions and the second moment of this number yield improved bounds on the smoothed running times of these algorithms.
+The straightforward extension of the Nemhauser-Ullmann algorithm~\cite{NemhauserU69} to the multiobjective knapsack problem has, for example, a running time of~$\Theta(\sum_{i=0}^{n-1}|P_i|^2)$ on instances with~$n$ items where~$P_i$ denotes the Pareto set of the instance that consists only of the first~$i$ items.
+(For~$d=1$ the running time can be made linear in~$|P_i|$ if the sets~$P_i$ are stored in sorted order.)
+Other examples are the extensions of the Bellman-Ford algorithm and the Floyd-Warshall algorithm to multiobjective shortest path problems (see, e.g.,~\cite{EhrgottG02}) whose running times depend linearly (for $d=1$) or quadratically (for~$d>1$) on the number of Pareto-optimal solutions in certain subproblems.
+The improved bounds on the smoothed number of Pareto-optimal solutions and the second moment of this number yield improved bounds on the smoothed running times of these and various other algorithms.